adiga27/dml/README.md

 # 3D Printing Materials

 ## Introduction
-This project is a server application built using Node.js and Express.
-It includes a mongoose connection for storing and retrieving data.
-This README provides detailed instructions for setting up , running the server, requesting and Responses.
+This project is a server application built using Node.js and Express.js.
+It includes a mongoose connection for storing and retrieving data and upload images to AWS S3.
+This README provides instructions for setting up and running the server, requesting and Responses examples.

 ## Prerequisites
 Node v20.10.0